 Practice with fractions, decimals, and multi-digit problem solving and story problems continues.
 The class makes steps towards algebra in beginning to look for the unknown in arithmetic equations, and geometric drawing with precision tools is introduced.
 Students use the skills they have developed handling decimals and percentages to study how mathematics works in the world of commerce.

-The study of geology in grade six builds understanding of the world on which we live, and includes field trips to local geological formations, caves and the Grand Canyon.
+The study of geology in grade six builds an understanding of the world in which we live and includes field trips to local geological formations, caves and the Grand Canyon.
 The study of astronomy through night sky observations awakens students to the order and rhythm of the universe.

 The entire earth is the focus of geography study in grade six, and earth study expands to science in the study of geology.